Bit-Wasp/BitWasp/documentation/files/application/models/general_model.php.txt

 	}

 	/**
+	 * Count Orders
+	 *
-	 * Count the number of orders.
+	 * Count the total number of orders on record.
 	 *
 	 * @return	int
 	 */